-Indicator Description Methodology SDG Targets SECAP link Stakeholder Tier level Feasibility droughts, storms, mass movement, wildfires, chemical change, biological- qualitative statement of "increasing", "decreasing" or "no-change" Hazards Timeframe (current, short- term, medium- term, long-term, not known) - heat/cold waves, floods, precipitation, droughts, storms, mass movement, wildfires, chemical change, biological- 1 up as a function of the current and future change in hazard frequency.
-As an example, if the current hazard frequency is "high" or "moderate" and expected frequency ive: short-, medium -, and long- SDG13 Т 13.1 Linked to SECAP Adaptation pillar.
+Indicator Description Methodology Unit SDG Goal SDG Targets SECAP link Stakeholder Tier level Feasibility droughts, storms, mass movement, wildfires, chemical change, biological- qualitative statement of "increasing", "decreasing" or "no-change" Hazards Timeframe (current, short- term, medium- term, long-term, not known) - heat/cold waves, floods, precipitation, droughts, storms, mass movement, wildfires, chemical change, biological- Indicator with the aim of assessing and evaluating climatic hazards in the regions and adaptation measures needed.
+The hazards timeframe indicator will be set up as a function of the current and future change in hazard frequency.
+As an example, if the current hazard frequency is "high" or "moderate" and expected frequency "increasing" or "not-known", then the hazard time frame indicator will be classified as "short-term" Qualitat ive: short-, medium -, and long- term SDG13 Т 13.1 Linked to SECAP Adaptation pillar.
 RVA component Public administration s Tier 1 Heating degree- days needed to maintain an average building indoor temperature of 15.5 degree Celsius This indicator measures the total effort needed to keep a decent indoor temperature / exposure to cold temperatures.
-Degree days SDG13 T 13.2 Linked to SECAPs Energy Poverty pillar Citizens and public administration s Tier 1 Cooling degree- days needed to maintain an average building indoor temperature of 22 degree Celsius This indicator measures the total effort needed to keep and decent indoor temperature / the exposure to hot temperatures Degree days SDG13 T 13.2 Linked to SECAPs Energy Poverty pillar Citizens and public administration s Tier 1 CO 2 Emissions from transport This indicator estimates the CO 2 emission generated by the transport sector.
-It is a relevant sector addressed in Sustainable Energy and Climate Action Plans at local level Tons CO2eq/ year SDG13 T 13.2, T 13.3 Linked to SECAPs mitigation pillar.
+Data available at EURO-CORDEX, no further calculations needed Degree days SDG13 Т 13.2 Linked to SECAPs Energy Poverty pillar Citizens and public administration s Tier 1 Cooling degree- days needed to maintain an average building indoor temperature of 22 degree Celsius This indicator measures the total effort needed to keep and decent indoor temperature / the exposure to hot temperatures Data available at EURO-CORDEX, no further calculations needed Degree days SDG13 Т 13.2 Linked to SECAPs Energy Poverty pillar Citizens and public administration s Tier 1 CO2 Emissions from transport This indicator estimates the CO 2 emission generated by the transport sector.
+It is a relevant sector addressed in Sustainable Energy and Climate Action Plans at local level The values can be disaggregated using the data from EUCALC Tons CO2eq/ year SDG13 T 13.2, T 13.3 Linked to SECAPs mitigation pillar.
 Transport Business and public administration s Tier 1